ABOUT THE DATE SQUARES

 During each of the breaks, we socialize, hydrate and and rest up.
 For many this is the highlight of the evening.
 There are some friendships that have formed around square dancing that have lasted decades.

 In the old days, square dance clubs used to require that special attire be worn.

 Crinolines and fancy colourful dresses were very popular and you can still see them today at some special dances but our club does not require them and we do no encourage them.
 Most of our current members dress casual.

 You should be free to wear whatever you feel comfortable wearing and be as fabulous as you want to be.

 Our current executive is comprised of:

 From a pandemic perspective, square dancing is a pretty risky activity.
-You have to get very very close to lots of people who are breathing hard and moving around in indoor spaces.
+You have to get pretty close to lots of people in indoor spaces while touching hands.